alphagov/finder-frontend/docs/finder-content-item.md

 Human readable version of the content format.
 Passed as the context to the [title](http://govuk-component-guide.herokuapp.com/component/title) component.

+## `default_order`

+A string.
+Optional.

+- The key should be set to match the ordering of the old whitehall finder that you are replacing - you can use a minus (-) in front of the field to order in descending order (see [whitehall/lib/finders/case_studies.json](https://github.com/alphagov/whitehall/blob/master/lib/finders/case_studies.json#L12) for an example)

 ## `default_documents_per_page`

 An integer.
 Optional.